-- 1. Being in possession of or drinking alcoholic beverages on the job. - 2.
-Neglect in the performance of assigned duties or in the care, use or custody of any County property or equipment.
-Abuse or deliberate destruction in any manner of County property, tools, equipment, or the property of employees. - 3.
-Punching, signing, or altering other employees time cards, time sheets, or unauthorized altering of own time card or sheet. - 4.
-Falsifying testimony or reports when accidents are being investigated, falsifying or assisting in falsifying or destroying any County records, including work performance reports, or giving false information or withholding pertinent information called for in making application for employment. - 5.
-Making false claims or misrepresentations in an attempt to obtain any County benefit. - 6.
-Performing private work on County time or property. - 7.
-Violation of the sexual harassment/hostile work environment policy. - 8.
-Stealing or similar conduct, including destroying, damaging, or concealing any property of the County or of other employees. - 9.
-The use of controlled substances or the sale of controlled substances. - 10.
-Fighting or attempting to injure other employees, supervisors, or persons. - 11.
-Carrying or possession of firearms on County property at any time without proper authorization. - 12.
-Knowingly exposing others to hazardous conditions, such as communicable diseases, which may endanger other employees or the public. - 13.
-Misuse or removal of County records or information without prior authorization. - 14.
-Instigating, leading or participating in any illegal walkout, strike, sit down, stand in, refusal to return to work at the scheduled time for the scheduled shift, or other concerted curtailment, restriction, or interference with work in or about the County's work conditions. - 15.
+- 14. Punching, signing, or altering other employees time cards, time sheets, or unauthorized altering of own time card or sheet. - 15.
+Falsifying testimony or reports when accidents are being investigated, falsifying or assisting in falsifying or destroying any County records, including work performance reports, or giving false information or withholding pertinent information called for in making application for employment. - 16.
+Gambling during hours of work. - 17.
+Unauthorized presence on County Property. - 18.
+Failure to turn in all monies received on the same day as collection to the proper party or office. - 19.
+Making false claims or misrepresentations in an attempt to obtain any County benefit. - 20.
+Performing private work on County time or property. - 21.
+Violation of the sexual harassment/hostile work environment policy. - 22.
+Violation of the County Credit Card Policy. - 23.
+Stealing or similar conduct, including destroying, damaging, or concealing any property of the County or of other employees. - 24.
+The use of controlled substances or the sale of controlled substances. - 25.
+Fighting or attempting to injure other employees, supervisors, or persons. - 26.
+Carrying or possession of firearms on County property at any time without proper authorization. - 27.
+Knowingly exposing others to hazardous conditions, such as communicable diseases, which may endanger other employees or the public. - 28.
+Misuse or removal of County records or information without prior authorization. - 29.
+Instigating, leading or participating in any illegal walkout, strike, sit down, stand in, refusal to return to work at the scheduled time for the scheduled shift, or other concerted curtailment, restriction, or interference with work in or about the County's work conditions. - 30.
+Negative, false, vicious, discriminatory, non-flattering or insulting comments, publications, posting or commenting on any social media platform about any county employee, supervisor or elected official. - 31.
 Dishonesty or any dishonest action.
 Some examples of what is meant by "dishonesty" or "dishonest action" are as follows: theft, pilfering, opening desks assigned to other employees without authorization, theft and pilfering through lunch boxes, tool kits, or other property of the County or other employees without authorization, inserting slugs in vending machines without paying the proper charge therein, making false statements to secure an excused absence or to justify an absence or tardiness, making or causing to be made inaccurate or false reports concerning any absence from work.
-The foregoing are examples only and do not limit the terms "dishonesty" or "dishonest action." - 16.
-Insubordination by refusing to perform assigned work or to comply with written or verbal instruction of the supervisors. - 17.
-Disclosure of confidential information. - 18.
-Failure to disclose at the time of employment the past conviction or a misdemeanor and/or felony if reasonably related to the employee's duties or the public trust. - 19.
-Violation of the Drug-Free Workplace policy and/or failure to submit to a blood test, urinalysis, or Breathalyzer examination. - 20.
-Failure to maintain certifications required of the position. - 21.
-Refusing to provide testimony in court during an accident or any other job related investigation, or during any type of public hearing. - 22.
-Failure to follow safety regulations. - 23.
-Failure to report accidents, injury, or equipment damage.
+The foregoing are examples only and do not limit the terms "dishonesty" or "dishonest action." - 32.
+Insubordination by refusing to perform assigned work or to comply with written or verbal instruction of the supervisors. - 33.
+Disclosure of confidential information. - 34.
+Failure to follow any safety regulation. - 35.
+Failure to disclose at the time of employment the past conviction or a misdemeanor and/or felony if reasonably related to the employee's duties or the public trust. - 36.
+Violation of the Drug-Free Workplace policy and/or failure to submit to a blood test, urinalysis, or Breathalyzer examination.